madacol/aboutme/resume.md

   **Tech Stack:** React, NodeJs / Express, Mysql, Docker, VB<span>.</span>NET and php\
   [Web page](https://app.mifacturaperu.com)

-  Initially was hired to mantain and develop a .NET invoicing system, and later started developing from scratch a web-based ERP system.
+  Was hired to maintain and develop a .NET invoicing system, and later started developing from scratch a web-based ERP system.

 - Replaced the lead programmer at the time and learned the Tech Stack in 3 months.
 Had no previous experience with the languages VB<span>.</span>NET, SQL or php.
-- Optimized a DB's stored procedure that took 7+ seconds after ~1 year of data, and reduced it to milliseconds by precomputing it every hour and caching the result.
+- Optimized a DB's stored procedure that took 7+ seconds after ~1 year of data, and reduced it to milliseconds by pre-computing it every hour and caching the result.
 - Implemented an upgrading system to avoid per-client manual upgrades by the support team, thus removed client's downtime, and automated builds and deploys.
-- Helped design the new *web-based ERP system's* achitecture with the new team leader, implemented the frontend's and backend's architecture and later dockerized it.
+- Helped design the new *web-based ERP system's* architecture with the new team leader, implemented the frontend's and backend's architecture and later dockerized it.
-- Built an authentication system with role-based permissions.\
+- Built an authentication system with role-based permissions.
-  Developed a *middleware* to validate user's permissions in a developer-friendly way.\
-  Example usage: `route.get('/products',`**`validatePermission(Product.List),`**`(req,res)=>{ ...`
 - Developed and heavily unit tested a critical function that calculates the taxes and totals of an order, it is shared across the backend, frontend, and an electronic invoice manager.

 ## Hard Skills